-

 role and functions of Juvenile Court?

-Sections 46b-120 through 46b-150h of the Connecticut General Statutes
+Sections 46b-120 through 46b-150h of the Connecticut General Statutes.

 -

-Does the Judicial Branch operate detention
+Does the Judicial Branch operate facilities for juveniles?

-The Judicial Branch operates two juvenile detention
+The Judicial Branch operates two juvenile residential

 centers, one each in Bridgeport and Hartford.
-These are pre-trial (cases not